henriklund/ha_public/script/macro/README.md

 ## Advanced use
 ### Multiple sensors
 The macro has the ability to get pricing from multiple sensors, although with the requirement of them covering adjacent periods.
 This allows for instance collection of day-ahead pricing for today / tomorrow / forecast.
 I.e. sensor1 can provide todays pricing, and sensor2 can provide tomorrows; e.g. this could be the case when using [Strømligning](https://github.com/MTrab/stromligning).
 If forecast data is available (e.g. you have a sensor that pulls data from [Carnots API](https://www.carnot.dk/), then this data can also be used.
 However, there are some requirements that must be met:
-- Data obtained from these (up to) three sensors may not overlap, but must be adjacent.
+- Data obtained from these (up to) three sensors may _not_ overlap, but must be adjacent.
-- The prices must be valid for the same duration (e.g. hour).
+- The prices must be valid for the same duration (e.g. each is valid for an hour).
 - The name (entity_id) of the sensor must be listed in sensor_today / sensor_tomorrow / sensor_forecast.
 Note:
   - if sensor_forecast is set to empty, sensor_forecast data is ignored
   - if sensor_tomorrow is set to empty, both data for sensor_tomorrow as well as sensor_forecast are ignored